 A former reporter, newspaper editor, television assignment manager, and freelance writer, Katie Mosher brings a wealth of experience to the communications team at North Carolina Sea Grant.
 She also is now a science writer and editor for a range of outreach products.
 In addition to her responsibilities for the overall planning and direction of the communications department, she serves on the North Carolina Sea Grant management team.
 She also serves on the NOAA-U.S. Lifesaving Association Task Force on Rip Current Safety and is a former chair of the National Sea Grant Communications Network.

 Linda J. Noble

 Linda J. Noble has worked as a graphic designer and illustrator for 40 years.
 She specializes in print and online publications including magazines, books, and annual reports.
 Her projects for local, state, national, and global clients involve work for institutional and educational organizations as well as businesses and nonprofits.
 She has designed Coastwatch magazine since 1987.

-For over a dozen years, Dave Shaw served as executive editor of Southern Cultures, the UNC Center for the Study of the American South’s award-winning quarterly, and for five years as editor of Early Developments, the flagship publication from UNC’s Frank Porter Graham Child Development Institute.
-His first book won the Katherine Anne Porter Prize in Short Fiction, and his writing has appeared in magazines and anthologies in the U.S. and abroad, as well as on many education and science news sites.
-He also serves on North Carolina Sea Grant’s team for Diversity, Equity, and Inclusion.
+Dave Shaw serves on North Carolina Sea Grant’s team for Diversity, Equity, Inclusion, Justice, and Accessibility.
+For five years he was editor of Early Developments, the flagship publication from Frank Porter Graham Child Development Institute, where he authored The Promise of the Premise: The First Fifty Years of the Frank Porter Graham Child Development Institute.
+His first book won the Katherine Anne Porter Prize in Short Fiction, and his writing has appeared in magazines and anthologies internationally, as well as on dozens of education, science, and news sites.